maths/stack-web/docs/CaseStudies/2019/FAC.md

 ### References

-[1] George Kinnear.
-Delivering an online course using STACK.
-In Proceedings of the STACK Conference, 2018.
+[1] George Kinnear. *Delivering an online course using STACK.* In Proceedings of the STACK Conference, 2018.<br>
-[2] A. Renkl, R. K. Atkinson, U. H. Maier, and R. Staley.
-From Example Study to Problem Solving: Smooth Transitions Help Learning.
-The Journal of Experimental Education, 70(4):293-315, 2002.
+[2] A. Renkl, R. K. Atkinson, U. H. Maier, and R. Staley. *From Example Study to Problem Solving: Smooth Transitions Help Learning.* The Journal of Experimental Education, 70(4):293-315, 2002.<br>
-[3] H. L. Roediger and A. C. Butler.
-The critical role of retrieval practice in longterm retention.
-Trends in Cognitive Sciences, 15(1):20-27, 2011.
+[3] H. L. Roediger and A. C. Butler. *The critical role of retrieval practice in longterm retention.* Trends in Cognitive Sciences, 15(1):20-27, 2011.<br>
-[4] P. Goldenberg and J. Mason.
-Shedding light on and with example spaces.
-Educational Studies in Mathematics, 65(2):183-194, 2008.
+[4] P. Goldenberg and J. Mason. *Shedding light on and with example spaces.* Educational Studies in Mathematics, 65(2):183-194, 2008.<br>
-[5] H. G. Mullet, A. C. Butler, B. Verdin, R. Borries, and E. J. Marsh.
-Delaying feedback promotes transfer of knowledge despite student preferences to receive feedback immediately.
-Journal of Applied Research in Memory and Cognition, 3(3):222-229, 2014.
+[5] H. G. Mullet, A. C. Butler, B. Verdin, R. Borries, and E. J. Marsh. *Delaying feedback promotes transfer of knowledge despite student preferences to receive feedback immediately.* Journal of Applied Research in Memory and Cognition, 3(3):222-229, 2014.<br>